mansyar/chasing-chapters-v2/docs/PRD.md

 - Search for books by title, author, or genre
 - Browse by genres, tags, and moods
 - Discover curated reading lists
-- React to reviews (likes, emojis)
+- React to reviews (likes)
 - Leave comments
+- Toggle between English and Indonesian translations
+- Share reviews on social media

 ---